relaxed birding around the shores of beautiful Lake Kerkini

 A Bee-eater repositions a dragonfly before swallowing it!

-click here to see the photographs in our Northern Greece Album
+click here to see the photographs in our Northern Greece Album (contains images from spring and autumn)

 back to top